TOP

 Day 1: Arrival – Bamako

 Arrive today at any time.
-You are met at the airport and transferred to your hotel.
+You will be met at the airport and transferred to your hotel.
 The rest of the day is at leisure.
-Overnight in Bamako
+Overnight in Bamako.

 Meals Included: None